 This series has a separate couple in each book, therefore they can be read as standalone stories.
 However, this series is best enjoyed in order due to continuing subplots.

 Is this book available in languages other than english?

 IS THIS BOOK AVAILABLE IN AUDIO?

 Yes!
-It's coming soon on Audible.
+It's available with Audible.